Douglas Booth

 Douglas Booth at Comic-Con

-Around the same time, he starred alongside Elle Fanning in "Mary Shelley," released in 2017.
+He then starred alongside Elle Fanning in "Mary Shelley," released in 2017.
 The film tells the story of young Mary (daughter of writer William Godwin) and one of England's greatest poets, Percy Shelley, who inspired her to write "Frankenstein."

-Elle Fanning and Douglas Booth (“Mary Shelley”
+Elle Fanning and Douglas Booth "Mary Shelley"

-Elle Fanning and Douglas Booth (“Mary Shelley”
+Elle Fanning and Douglas Booth "Mary Shelley"

 Douglas Booth in the movie "The Dirt"